Denied trade screening: Software tools

-Companies such as OCR Services Inc. and Descartes Systems Group have established working software for screening against multiple lists.
+Companies such as Descartes Systems Group have established working software for screening against multiple lists.
 SAP, an ERP software, offers software since 2004.
 The software for SAP America is the Global Trade Services module (SAP-GTS) which falls under their Governance, Risk, and Compliance (GRC) directory of software.

 International Trade Administration (ITA), US Department of Commerce started to provide open data via API for developers.
 Developers need to register for the API to get a key.
 This API service provides many search options that could be used for US Sanctions Screening.